mouseless/baked/docs/layers/domain.md

 ### `DomainServiceCollection`

-This target is provided in `GenerateCode` phase and it is used to generated `IServiceAdder` to add domain services during `AddService` phase in `Start` mode.
+This target is provided in `GenerateCode` phase and it is used to generate `IServiceAdder` to add domain services during `AddService` phase in `Start` mode.
 To configure it in a feature;